-The Board met nine times during the last fiscal year.
-All Board members attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he served, held during the portion of the last fiscal year for which he was a director or committee member.
+The Board met six times during the last fiscal year.
+All Board members attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he served, held during the portion of the last fiscal year for which he was a director or committee member, except for Prof. Dr. Auffarth who attended 67% of meetings.